-Actuarial Methods and Assumptions - The collective total pension liability for the June 30, 2020 measurement period was determined by an actuarial valuation as of June 30, 2019, with update procedures used to roll forward the total pension liability to June 30, 2020.
+Actuarial Methods and Assumptions - The collective total pension liability for the June 30, 2021 measurement period was determined by an actuarial valuation as of June 30, 2020, with update procedures used to roll forward the total pension liability to June 30, 2021.
 The collective total pension liability was based on the following assumptions:

+Valuation Date June 30, 2020

+Measurement Date June 30, 2021

+Actuarial Cost Method Entry-Age Normal Cost Method in

+accordance with the requirements of

+GASB Statement No. 68

 Actuarial Assumptions:

+Discount Rate 7.15%

+Inflation 2.50%

-Discount Rate 7.15% Inflation 2.50% Payroll Growth 2.50%
+Payroll Growth 2.50%

 Salary Increases Varies by Entry Age and Service

 Mortality Rate Table Derived using CalPERS' Membership 1

-Date for all Funds
+- Date for all Funds

-Post Retirement Benefit Increase Contract COLA up to 2.5% until applies
+Post Retirement Benefit Increase Contract COLA up to 2.5% until

 Purchasing Power Protection

 Allowance Floor on Purchasing Power

+applies